equinix/ansible-collection-equinix/template/README.template.md

 ## Installation

-You can install the equinix collection with the Ansible Galaxy CLI:
+You can install the Equinix collection with the Ansible Galaxy CLI:

 ```shell
 ansible-galaxy collection install equinix.cloud